richeney/terraform-bootstrap-github/README.md

 ## Create a new repo

-I find I use one of two workflows.
-I either create a new repo in GitHub, clone it down and then start working, or I create one locally and then push it up.
-I'll cover the former here, and then add the second as an option at the bottom of this readme.

 1. Go to <https://github.com>
 1. Click on **+, New repository**
 1. Enter repo name and description